toviyahw/Novel_Nexus/README.md

 Novel Nexus began as a csv export of my goodreads library (the only books record I had kept up until that point).
 The initial csv file was horrendous, and included unneccessary and innacurate information on books that I did not read or own, and I realized that much of my data would have to be input manually.
 I created an ER Diagram for my database, and produced excel sheets (my future SQL tables) with columns based off of that information.
 I

-*{To be uploaded}* Using Python, I will check my dataset for duplicates and NULL values and clean it using pandas before transforming the dataset into a dataframe to create visuals using various Python libraries.
+Using Python, I will check my dataset for duplicates and NULL values and clean it using pandas before transforming the dataset into a dataframe to create visuals using various Python libraries.

-*{Uploaded}* After inputting my data on Excel, I was able to clean it up and complete menial tasks such as calculating scores and removing unneccessary characteres using functions.
+After inputting my data on Excel, I was able to clean it up and complete menial tasks such as calculating scores and removing unneccessary characteres using functions.
 I connected my finalized workbook data to Tableau and created a series of visuals that capture patterns and relationships within my dataset.

-*{To be uploaded}* Using my terminal and pgAdmin4 I will create tables and insert my data into a PostgreSQL database.
+Using my terminal and pgAdmin4 I will create tables and insert my data into a PostgreSQL database.
 Then I will perform joins that give me insights into my reading and book buying habits.

 Novel Nexus is a work in progress and will be updated frequently as I am in the earlier stages of building on this project.